safinsingh/harvester-oss/README.md

 # Harvester

+**NOTE**: the production code behind this repo has been made private so as not to leak any personal data pertaining to players.

 This is a Discord bot meant to play along with Maple.
 It will

 - Keep track of and replicate Maple's state internally